Alessine/Alessine/README.md

 I'm currently working on the following projects:

 - a movie recommender app using a fasttext model, deployed via Streamlit and AWS.
+- a Streamlit app on apartment rents in Switzerland
 - #TidyTuesday visualizations, because they're fun! :smile:

-You can check out the repos for both of these just below. :point_down:
+You can check out the repos for these just below. :point_down:

 ___________________________